-Green Chef and Home Chef are two other meal-kit companies reviewing options, including a sale or raising funds, Reuters has reported.
+Green Chef and Home Chef are two other meal kit companies reviewing options, including a sale or fundraise, Reuters has reported.

 The challenge of balancing marketing and operational costs with affordable pricing has already claimed victims in the food delivery industry.
-Startup Maple announced it was shutting down earlier this year, while SpoonRocket made a similar announcement last year.
+Food delivery startup Maple announced it was shutting down earlier this year, while SpoonRocket made a similar announcement last year.

 Shares in the broader consumer sector have shown signs of weakness in the past month.
 The S&P index of consumer discretionary companies rose 13 percent over the first five months of 2017, but is down about 2.5 percent since its peak on June 2.